Cybersecurity

 Downtime

-The time it takes to respond to ransomware can lead to significant revenue loss.
-Shutdowns bring the entire business to a stop.
+The time it takes to respond to ransomware can lead to significant revenue loss because when a business experiences a ransomware attack, operations will get put on hold.
+In some cases, the attack can bring a company to a full stop.

 Damaged Reputations

-Interruptions to business proceedings, lost customer data, and an IT hack reflects poorly on the company.
-Ransomware can considerably affect how your customers view the business and how trustworthy they believe you are.
+Interruptions to business proceedings, lost customer data and an IT hack reflect poorly on your company.
+Ransomware can considerably affect how your customers view your business and how trustworthy they believe you are.

 Setbacks